-This recipe, from chef Thomas Keller, is an exuberantly updated version of a dish often prepared by his mother, Elizabeth Marie "Betty" Keller, during his childhood.
-She used cottage cheese in lieu of ricotta cheese.
+This is Thomas Keller's exuberantly updated version of a dish often prepared by his mother during his childhood.

 Yield: serves 4

 - 1⁄4 cup flour

 - 1 cup plus 2 tbsp. canola oil

 - 2 large shallots, 1 cut into 1⁄8" rings, 1 finely chopped

 - 1⁄2 tsp. white wine vinegar